jfrog/live-logs/README.md

     ```
     jfrog config add
     ```
-2. Add the Distribution url.
+2. Add the Distribution URL.
 3. Generate the access token for Distribution (see [Generating Admin Tokens](https://www.jfrog.com/confluence/display/JFROG/Access+Tokens#AccessTokens-GeneratingAdminTokens)).
 4. Add the access token you generated for Distribution as follows.